PensionBee/ddd-workshop/README.md

     - Act: Trigger `handleCreatePost` with the relevant command data.
     - Assert:
       - Check that the command handler outcome is as expected.
-      - Check that entities were correctly persisted or not persisted, depending on the test.
+      - Check that entities were correctly persisted (or not persisted if relevant)

 ### Part 2: Commenting on a Post